CourtneyDM/smu-class-repo/01-Class-Content/03-javascript/01-Activities/22-PseudoCode/README.md

 * Try to break it down into steps that you could code out.

-* Think of basic elements like loops, if-then statements, arrays, alerts, etc.
+* Think of basic elements like loops, if-else statements, arrays, alerts, etc.

 * Be prepared to share your outlines approach.